 The House of Bamboo goes Creekside

 On September 1, 2010, Bambu Batu moved to its third and final location, at 1023 Broad Street.
 Right on the creek and across the street from the Arts Museum, the feng shui was unsurpassable.
-The windows were big, the ceilings were open, and the basement was something magical.
+The windows were big and bright, the ceilings were high and open, and the basement was something magical.

 Finally, we had arrived.
 This space had everything we wanted, and we quickly filled it with good vibes.
 The positive energy was so palpable, it drew bamboo enthusiasts from around the world.
 And never were they disappointed.